-Check out generic tinnitus treatment options in our online store or generate your very own personalized white noise sound.
+Check out generic tinnitus treatment options in our online store or generate your very own personalized white noise sound or notched audio.

 Pulsatile tinnitus is generally described as a rhythmic whooshing noise which occurs in time with one's heartbeat (feel your pulse on your neck or wrist and see if it occurs in sync with the noise in the ear).
 This type of tinnitus mandates a medical work-up with radiological tests (cartoid ultrasound, CTA, MRA/MRV) as well as bloodwork (CBC, TSH).
 This particular form of tinnitus may be treatable depending on what is ultimately found to be abnormal.
 Such abnormalities include TMJ, carotid stenosis/dissection, high-riding jugular bulb, vascular hyperdynamic states (hyperthyroid or anemia), intracranial hypertension, etc.

 This symptom may also occur if there is a temporary conductive hearing loss due to eustachian tube dysfunction, ear infection, or serous otitis media.
 In these circumstances, the pulsatile tinnitus should resolve once the ear issue improves and the conductive hearing loss disappears.

 Of note, at least in caucasian white females, intracranial hypertension is one of the most common causes of pulsatile tinnitus once middle ear conditions have been ruled out.